• Skip to primary navigation

 • Salt the water for the Brussels sprouts generously - it helps to reduce bitterness and up the flavour!

-• Reserve a cup of Brussels sprouts cooking water in case you want to loosen the cheese sauce.
+• Reserve a cup of Brussels sprouts cooking water in case you want to thin out the cheese sauce.

 Variations: